lumilio/Jungle-didakoo.com-README.md/README.md

 ## Movement of the Pieces
 All pieces have the same basic move, although some have extra moves.
 The basic move is just one space either forward, backward, left or right.
 The pieces never move diagonally.
 An animal is eaten by an opposing animal moving onto its square.
-The attacking animal must be of equal or higher power than the one being captured.
+The attacking animal must be of equal or higher power than the one being eaten.

 ![Imgur Image](http://i.imgur.com/SgkNoTG.jpg)
 ### Extra moves